nytimes/covid-19-data/README.md

 The state reports lab-confirmed and probable cases and deaths separately at the state level but combine lab-confirmed and probable cases and deaths at the county level.
 Our statewide and county numbers combine both case types.

+* Wisconsin

+Wisconsin started reporting probable cases and deaths on June 10, causing a large spike in the number of cases on that day.
+The total number of cases that day includes 2,407 newly reported probable cases.

 * Puerto Rico

 Puerto Rico reports confirmed and probable cases and deaths separately.
 Our statewide and municipality numbers combine both case types.